Dev-Clair/ahia/ahia.md

 - Communication:

-  - Synchronous
-    - n/a
   - Asynchronous

     - Emits tour created or updated events to the event bus.
     - Listens to payment service events to create a tour.
     - Listens to appointment service to update tour information.

       - Events:
         - Publish
           - Tour Change Streams (Insert and Update Events).
         - Consume
           - Payment Change Streams (Payment Status Events).
           - Appointment Change Streams.

-4. ## availability service
+## 4. availability service

 - Responsibilities: Maintains and provides realtor availability status from an in-memory store like amazon elastic cache for redis.